Preemptive Scheduling

 - Processes at level #i can run on the CPU for

 (i+1)*100milliseconds.
 For example, if a process at level #0 has run on the CPU for more than 100ms, it will move to level #1.
 After running for another 200ms, it will move to level #2.
-Since there are 5 levels, all processes at level #4 will remain at this level without moving further. - The scheduler in
+Since there are 5 levels, all processes at level #4 will remain there and not move down. - The scheduler in

 proc_yieldshould always choose a runnable process with the lowest level number (i.e., highest priority) as the next process. - Every 10 seconds or so, the scheduler in

 proc_yieldshould move all processes to level #0.
-Also, if there is keyboard input for the shell, moveGPID_SHELLto level #0.
+In addition, if there is keyboard input for the shell, moveGPID_SHELLto level #0.

-Some related definitions have been provided in egos-2000:
+Some definitions for MLFQ have been provided in egos-2000:

 #define MLFQ_NLEVELS 5